Microsoft Onsite Interview: What Every Round Actually Tests

 Common prompts include distributed message queues, notification systems, and search infrastructure.
 Follow-ups tend to go: "How does this behave when a customer has ten million users?
 What if they need their data to stay in Germany?"
 That multi-tenancy pressure is the signature of a Microsoft system design round.
 Greenfield thinking gets you points in a startup interview.
 Here it gets you redirected.

-Spend the first five minutes on clarifying questions and scope, not diving straight into boxes on a diagram.
-A complete answer covers API design, data model, scalability, fault tolerance, and at least one concrete tradeoff you're willing to defend.
-Not one you're willing to hedge on endlessly.
+Spend the first five minutes on clarifying questions and scope, not diving straight into boxes.
+A complete answer covers API design, data model, scalability, fault tolerance, and at least one concrete tradeoff you'll defend.
+Not one you'll hedge on endlessly.
 Defend it.

 For a deeper walkthrough of system design interview structure, the system design interview tips guide covers the pacing and framework that works in this format.